malakzaidi/Tps_POO_SDIA1/src/Tp5/Readme.md

 ### SQL Script

-This SQL script creates the `professeur` and `departement` tables.
+This SQL script creates the `professeurs` and `departements` tables.
 These are the main tables that store professor and department data.

 ---